wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-enterprise-account-executive-novato-tustxpqezz.md

   Account Executive to join their team in Novato, California.
 This role is key to driving the growth and success of the company by selling enterprise security solutions to Fortune 500 companies.
-The Enterprise Account Executive will have the opportunity to work in a thriving, tech-driven environment surrounded by cities like Petaluma, San Rafael, and Vallejo.
+The Enterprise Account Executive will have the opportunity to work in a thriving, techdriven environment surrounded by cities like Petaluma, San Rafael, and Vallejo.
 The candidate should have a deep understanding of complex secu...
 location: 'Novato, CA'